Plant EvoDevo: Articulation Morphology of Plants

 Shared Background of the Morphological Approaches

 The morphological approaches, different as they are, nonetheless share a common background.
-This background is often taken for granted and many morphologists may not even be aware of it, but it is relevant to the way we understand facts.
-For naïve realists, facts exist independently of us, whereas to critical observers, facts constitute a consensus that is due to a common background.
+This background is often taken for granted, and many morphologists may not even be aware of it, but it is relevant to the way we understand facts.
+For naïve realists, facts exist independently of us, whereas for critical observers, facts constitute a consensus that is due to a common background.
 This common background is not easily elucidated, but several of its key dimensions can be outlined:

 2. The physical aspect of plant form is described and analyzed in terms of the categories of space and time, which do not exist independently of us but are our common way of perceiving reality.
 Mystics and some poets have long recognized that space and time do not constitute ultimate reality.
-In Siddhartha, Hermann Hesse (1951) wrote: “Time is not real…And if time is not real, then the dividing line that seems to lie between this world and eternity…is also an illusion.”
-Similarly, William Blake concluded:
+In

 To see the world in a grain of sand,